rfaturriza/muslim_book/README.md

 - [✔] Search functionality for finding specific Surah.
 - [✔] Search functionality for finding specific Surah.
 - [✔] Display Shalat time by location.
-- [In Progress] Bookmark and save favorite verses.
+- [✔] Bookmark and save favorite verses.
+- [✔] Audio recitations of Quranic verses.
+- [✔] User-friendly and responsive design.
 - [In Progress] Night mode for comfortable reading at night.
 - [In Progress] Setting for changing font size, font type, language, etc.
-- [ ] Display Quranic text with tajweed.
+- [In Progress] Display Quranic text with tajweed.
-- [ ] Audio recitations of Quranic verses.
-- [ ] User-friendly and responsive design.

 ## Installation
 To run this Flutter project on your local machine, follow these steps: